spacetimeengineer/mupy/README.md

 ## Manufacturing Utility Command-Line-Tool (mucli)

-μpy comes with it bundled a command-line-interface application known as mucli or mucli-tool and behaves much like a linux terminal except that it only accepts special strings known as 'system-codes'. mucli was developed to express to users μpy's most rudimetry operation ; dispensing manufacturing resources for a given system-code.
+μpy comes with it bundled a command-line-interface application known as mucli or mucli-tool and behaves much like a linux terminal except that it only accepts special strings known as 'system-codes'. mucli was developed to express to users μpy's most rudimentary operation ; dispensing manufacturing resources for a given system-code.
 To enter mucli, in the linux terminal, navigate to the mucli directory in the project folder

 ```console
 $ python3 <package_location>/mupy/mucli/mucli.py
 ```

-- system codes are fundemental to the mupy model and are explained further below.
-They are essentially used to rapidly development partss and systems from pre-authored libraries.
-The system codes contain parameterization data and can be read/write by the human.
+- system codes are fundamental to the mupy model and are explained further below.
+They are essentially used to rapidly development parts and systems from already authored libraries.
+The system codes contain parametrization data and can be read/write by the human.

-### Inputing a system-code
+### Imputing a system-code

 Each system-code corresponds to a specific part.
 Once typed press enter to generate resources.
-Here are some examples of system-codes and thier corresponding hardware elements.
+Here are some examples of system-codes and their corresponding hardware elements.

     μ:# CUBX0006-BLK-L1000W200H15